Parking Ticket Disputes

 It might be that parking ticket disputes continue to appear before the courts and it will be for the Judge to decide whether the sums involved are out of all proportion.

 By parking on the car park, you are using someone else’s land.
-In a car park, the land user allows you to use the land subject to the terms they specify.
+In a car park, the land owner allows you to use the land subject to the terms they specify.
 The main term users of a car park take notice is how much it costs for a certain period of time.
 However, there are usually other terms contained in notices, ideally in the same place as the pricing information.

 Does A Parking Fine Amount To A Penalty?